What Is A CP2000 Notice From The IRS?

 Submitting an appropriate response to a CP2000 notice depends on what you received, but there are some basic rules to follow:

 - Read your CP2000 notice and its proposed amount due.
 See if you agree or disagree with the findings.
 Sometimes they are right and there is nothing to do but agree, but often the IRS has come up with a balance that does not include related expenses or a cost-basis, making the amount due larger than it should be.

 - If you agree, sign and date the form and send it back.
 If you disagree, it’s time to get a response going.
 The IRS may include a response form, but they do not you will need to send a response letter (see example below) or get an expert to respond for you.

 - If the IRS has information that is incorrectly reported by a third party (ie: employer or 1099 issuer), you should contact that company or individual to issue a correction.
 If you can get proof of correction fast enough, include it in your CP2000 response.

 - Get your response in within 30 days from the date of the letter.
 Ideally, it should be received within 30 days, but if it is properly postmarked it should be fine.
-Send your response by USPS certified mail with return receipt.
+Send your response by USPS certified mail with a return receipt.

 - If you did the same mistake listed on the CP2000 for other tax years, you probably want to file an amended return.